atlassian/better-ajv-errors/README.md

 This fork removes the legacy build and thus drops dependencies such as `core-js` and `@babel/runtime` which is not needed on modern installations.

-- Node 8 and later supports the modern build and according to the release plan node 8 is EOL at 2019-12-31.
+- Node 12 and later supports the modern build and according to the release plan node 10 was EOL at 2021-04-30.
 - Earlier versions is already EOL and not supported.
 Anyone using it should update instead.